perl6/problem_solver_tutorial/chapter/text0.md

 The tutorial also advances with a rather fast pace.
 Therefore we encourage you to reread a chapter or paragraph, if you felt like not fully understanding it.
 Or you follow the trail of code snippets in a chapter.
-Running them as oneliner, and and using them as basis of explorations might be your favorite learning style.
+Running them as oneliner, and and using them ot the main program as basis of explorations might be your favorite learning style.
 Rereading a chapter after that also clarifies a lot.
-And reading the chapter after some minutes of such adventure can clarify.
-When an explantation still doesn't makes sense to you - please let us know via github.
+When an explanation still doesn't makes sense to you - please let us know via github.
-It is most important to us not to bore and provoke your own inquiries.

 The flip side of this practical, yet dense approach: you (mostly) have to stick with the given order and won't be able to skip even several sentences.